Alluxio/alluxio/docs/en/operation/Metastore.md

 - `Master.RocksBlockCurSizeAllMemTables` and `Master.RocksInodeCurSizeAllMemTables` (derived from `rocksdb.cur-size-all-mem-tables`).
 - `Master.RocksBlockBlockCachePinnedUsage` and `Master.RocksInodeBlockCachePinnedUsage` (derived from `rocksdb.block-cache-pinned-usage`).

+These four metrics are aggregated on a blocks and inodes basis to estimate total memory usage. `Master.RocksBlockEstimatedMemUsage` and `Master.RocksInodeEstimatedMemUsage` estimate the total memory usage for the blocks table and the inodes table, respectively.
+These two metrics are further combined in `Master.RocksTotalEstimatedMemUsage` to estimate the total memory usage of RocksDB across all of Alluxio.

 ## Heap Metastore

 The heap metastore is simple: it stores all metadata on the heap.
 This gives consistent,